-Made by hand · Full-grain leather · Released in small numbers · Shipped worldwide
+One solid piece of full-grain · Stitched by hand · Released in small numbers · Shipped worldwide

 Blue Momo two-stick cigar holder with a cigar, on a desk